KylerOlsen/ytd_12-bit_computer/docs/ytd 12-bit computer.md

 #### Directive

+Just a `directive`.

-Just a `directive`, their content is stored here for later when directive compilation occurs.
+**pytd12dk implementation detail**: Their content is stored here for later when directive compilation occurs.

 #### struct